Overview

 JMLE simultaneously estimates person abilities and item difficulties by maximizing the joint likelihood of observed responses:

-This is typically solved via an iterative algorithm alternating updates for and , until convergence criteria are met.
+This is typically solved via an iterative algorithm updating and , until convergence criteria are met.

 Although easy to implement and computationally efficient, JMLE estimates suffer from bias, especially in small samples or with extreme response patterns.